TangatBaktybergen/Pi/PiCamera/README.md

 Raspberry pi is hosting webserver to stream pi camera.
 To access camera , go to your browser and type "Your_Pi_IP":8000 .

 The code is taken from Randomnerdtutorials.com

+Before accessing your camera , make sure the legacy camera support is enabled on your raspberry pi.
+Check or change through "sudo raspi-config" > Interface options > Enable legacy camera support > reboot your Pi.